Aaron Cadman: Early life

 Aaron Cadman was a Darley junior before joining Greater Western Victoria Rebels.
 He was student at St Patrick's College, Ballarat.
 In his final year of junior football Cadman played for an AFL Academy side (full of potential draftees) against Collingwood's VFL side.

 Cadman played his draft year (2022) football with GWV Rebels and Vic Country.

 As a forward, he has been noted for his athleticism and drawn comparisons to forward Jeremy Cameron.

-One of five siblings, prior to his AFL career he worked for his Father's electrical business while balancing training commitments for his junior teams.
+One of five siblings, prior to his AFL career he worked for his father's electrical business while balancing training commitments for his junior teams.

 AFL career

 Cadman was highly rated by recruiters and deemed likely to be selected in the first 5 picks of the 2022 AFL Draft.
 He was selected by Greater Western Sydney using pick number 1.
 He made his debut in Round 5, 2023 against Hawthorn at Norwood Oval.

+Cadman went on to play 12 games in his debut season.
+He played 23 games in 2024, and went on to kick 44 goals in the 2025 season.
+He signed a 4-year contract extension in 2025, committing to GWS until the end of 2030.

 Statistics

-Updated to the end of the 2024 season.
+Updated to the end of round 22, 2026.